Sunday Club has decided to go back to being called Junior Church because that's what all the grown-ups were calling us anyway!

 If you need to speak to someone beforehand - about any special needs for instance - or if you have any questions about Junior Church please contact the office.
 We'll put you in touch with someone who can help you.

 You can follow this link to find out about our Safeguarding Policy

 If you're visiting Four Oaks and want to give Junior Church a try you'll be very welcome.
-You can always ask the person who greets you at the door when you arrive, or any of the stewards with name badges you will see around the church, to introduce you to one of the Junior Church team.
+Ask the person who greets you at the door when you arrive, or any of the stewards with name badges to introduce you to one of the Junior Church team.

 We generally use material from the Scripture Union curriculum.
 This means that the different groups will sometimes be looking at the same story or piece of scripture but from different points of view depending on their age.
 The Seniors think colouring and sticking things is very uncool, but like to have a good chat; Primary love a good sing, especially if there are some actions.
 You get the idea.